What to Wear in Copenhagen, Denmark in Fall

 Oversized Knits

 Oversized knits are a staple in any fall wardrobe, especially in Copenhagen during November when the weather turns quite chilly.
-These chunky sweaters provide warmth while exuding a chic, minimalist vibe that’s quintessentially Danish.
-High-quality wool or cashmere offer comfortable style without making you itchy.
+These warm chunky sweaters exude a chic, minimalist vibe that’s quintessentially Danish.
+High-quality wool and cashmere guarantee comfortable style without making you itchy.

-The oversized fit allows for easy layering over other layers underneath, perfect for the variable weather.
-This relaxed silhouette pairs well with straight leg jeans, balancing out the proportions of your outfit.
-Fun colorful prints add a pop of visual interest to subdued outfits that will otherwise be quite standard.
+An oversized fit allows for easy layering over other pieces underneath, perfect for variable weather with adjustments made as the temperature fluctuates.
+This relaxed silhouette pairs well with straight leg jeans, balancing your outfit proportions.
+Colorful prints add a funky pop of visual interest to subdued outfits that will otherwise be quite standard.

 Dad Sneakers

-Comfortable footwear is key when exploring a walkable city like Copenhagen, and dad sneakers are the perfect supportive shoe of choice.
-These thick trainers provide the supportive cushioning needed for inevitably long days on your feet.
+Comfortable footwear is key when exploring a walkable city like Copenhagen, and dad sneakers are the ideal supportive shoe of choice.
+These thick trainers provide supportive cushioning for inevitably long days on your feet.

-Retro designs highlighted in lines by New Balances and Asics add a trendy touch, while their practicality cannot be overstated.
-A durable sole and good arch support will keep your stride strong throughout the day.
-Pair with jeans and a cozy sweater for a casually cool aesthetic.
+Retro designs highlighted in lines by New Balances and Asics add a trendy touch, while their practicality cannot be overstated—a durable sole and good arch support will keep your stride strong throughout the day.
+Pair these kicks with jeans and a cozy sweater for a casually cool aesthetic.
 The multifaceted benefits make them perfect for your travel wardrobe, ensuring you stay fashion-forward without compromising comfort.

 Colorful Totes

 A colorful tote is perfect for carrying all your essentials, from maps and guidebooks to souvenirs and snacks.
-The vibrant colors add a pop of personality to your otherwise neutral Copenhagen wardrobe, making them a fun and functional choice.
+The vibrant hue adds a pop of personality to your otherwise neutral Copenhagen wardrobe as a fun and functional choice.
 Durable, water-resistant materials protect your belongings and ensure your bag doesn’t incur damage from the frequent rain.

-The spacious interior allows you to carry everything needed for a day out, while sturdy handles ensure your shoulders won’t hurt.
-A colorful tote brightens up your outfit during dreary gray November days and serves as a statement piece showcasing your personal style!
+A spacious interior will hold everything needed for a day out, while sturdy handles protect your shoulders from bearing the brunt of the weight.
+A colorful tote brightens up your overall look during dreary gray November days and serves as a statement piece showcasing your personal style!

 How I Styled Copenhagen Outfits